 Radish Greens Pesto

 - 1.2 oz radish greens 1.5 cup; or use a 50/50 blend with basil, cilantro, or parsley

 - 0.3 oz garlic 1 large clove

-- 0.45 oz parmesan 1/4 cup grated; use nutritional yeast (to taste) for vegan pesto
+- 0.45 oz parmesan cheese 1/4 cup grated; use nutritional yeast (to taste) for vegan pesto

-- 2 tablespoon pine nuts or mild, sweet nuts like pistachios or almonds; sunflower seeds also work
+- 2 Tbsp pine nuts or mild, sweet nuts like pistachios or almonds; sunflower seeds also work

 - salt to taste

 - black pepper to taste